pybuilder/pybuilder.github.io/documentation/manual.md

 ### Project Attributes
 Project attributes are values that describe a project.
 Unlike the properties below, they are not used to configure plugins but rather to describe the project.
 Each project has several default attributes like `version` and `license`.
-These can be set from within an initializer :
+These can be set from within an initializer:

 <pre><code>@init
 def initialize(project):